jobrunr/website/content/en/documentation/background-methods/_index.md

 JobId jobId = BackgroundJobRequest.enqueue(new MyJobRequest(id));
 ```
 <figcaption>This enqueues a background job using a JobRequest.
-The JobRequest can contain data and will the actual job will be invoked, the JobRequest object will be provided to the run method of the JobRequestHandler.</figcaption>
+The JobRequest can contain data and when the actual job will be invoked, the JobRequest object will be provided to the run method of the JobRequestHandler.</figcaption>
 </figure>

 When using a `JobRequest` to create jobs it is important to note that the `JobRequest` itself is nothing more than a __data transfer object__.
 You should not pass services or beans with it.
 The smaller the `JobRequest` is, the better as it will be serialized to Json and stored in your StorageProvider.